mskf3000/Tutorials-and-Cheat-Sheets/macOS - MAMP - Oracle OCI8 Module Items.md

 After PECL does it’s thing, the `oci8.so` should be compiled and ready to go.

+#### Installing the OCI8 Module

 Now adjust the PHP config file (`php.ini`) like this to get PHP to recognize it:

 	echo "extension=oci8.so" >> /Applications/MAMP/bin/php/php5.6.10/conf/php.ini

+Now start MAMP again and check the output of the PHP info page and `oci8` should be clearly listed there under installed components.

+***

+### PHP Oracle OCI8 under MAMP 3.5.2 running PHP 7.0.8

+Before anything else, make sure your local MAMP install’s binary paths are part of you default PATH.
+You would do this by adding the following paths to your main PATH in your `~/.bash_profile`:

+* **MAMP 3.5.2 Main `bin/` Path**: `/Applications/MAMP/Library/bin`
+* **MAMP 3.5.2 PHP `bin/` Path**: `/Applications/MAMP/bin/php/php7.0.8/bin`

+#### Install the Oracle Instant Client Archives

+Same instructions as above under the instructions for PHP 5.6.10.
+Just make sure they exist in `/opt/oracle/instantclient/instantclient_12_1` and you are good to go.

+#### Compiling the OCI8 Module

+Now install the OCI 8 version that works with your version of PHP.
+Here is how it breaks down:

+* **PHP 7**: `pecl install oci8`
+* **PHP 5.2–5.6**: `pecl install oci8-2.0.12`
+* **PHP 4.3.9-5.1**: `pecl install oci8-1.4.10`

+So in this case, we are installing it for PHP version 7.0.8 so we will install it using this command:

+	pecl install oci8

+If you need to force a rebuild, use the `-f` option like this:

+	pecl install -f oci8

+During the install you might be asked to provide the `ORACLE_HOME` path via a message like this:

+	Please provide the path to the ORACLE_HOME directory.
+Use 'instantclient,/path/to/instant/client/lib' if you're compiling with Oracle Instant Client [autodetect] :

+We are not permanently setting `ORACLE_HOME` so just use this as the path:

+	instantclient,/opt/oracle/instantclient/instantclient_12_1

+After PECL does it’s thing, the `oci8.so` should be compiled and ready to go.

+#### Installing the OCI8 Module

+Now adjust the PHP config file (`php.ini`) like this to get PHP to recognize it:

+	echo "extension=oci8.so" >> /Applications/MAMP/bin/php/php7.0.8/conf/php.ini

 Now start MAMP again and check the output of the PHP info page and `oci8` should be clearly listed there under installed components.